Situating Computational Learning Opportunities in the Digital Lives of Students

 Postdoctoral Researcher

 Rotem Israel-Fishelson is a postdoctoral researcher in the Department of Teaching & Learning, Policy & Leadership in the College of Education at the University of Maryland.
 Her research focuses on exploring ways to introduce learners to data science using engaging computational learning experiences.
 She is also interested in assessing computational thinking and creativity skills in game-based learning environments using learning analytics methods.
-Rotem holds a Ph.D. in Science Education from Tel Aviv University, M.Sc. in Media Technology from Linnaeus University, and a B.A in Instructional Design from Holon Institute of Technology.
+Rotem holds a Ph.D. in Science Education from Tel Aviv University, an M.Sc. in Media Technology from Linnaeus University, and a B.A. in Instructional Design from the Holon Institute of Technology.

 Peter F Moon